showrin20/Versatile/README.md

 # ✨ Versatile — Your All-in-One Productivity Companion

 Versatile is not just a productivity tool — it's a *vibe*.
 Whether you're neurodivergent, hyper-organized, or somewhere in between, **Versatile** helps you take control of your time, tasks, and mental space with elegance and ease.
+Its a **Vibe Coding Project**

 ## 🌟 Features